muggy8/improbable/from-me-to-me/X1IapY2Y.md

 That was the only thing I could do and say that felt 'right' in the current situation.

-"Does mr. Phanna know about your goal?"
+"Does Mr. Phanna know about your goal?"

 "Yes."